Kluang High School: 1940s

 The number of classes doubled to four by the year 1941.

 The students and staff were housed in three attap sheds at Jalan Ibrahim for a period of nine months - until June 1946 - for the British Military Administration (Malaya) requisitioned the GES building after the British re-occupation of Malaya.
 Upon relocating back to the school building, extra-curricular activities in the form of games were organised for students - in parallel with the resurgence in sports participation in Kluang - and a Wolf Cub Pack was established in 1947.

 Eighty boys and girls who were likely to pass at least Standard III in Malay primary schools were prepared for admission to the new Special Malay Class (SMC) for 1949.
 Entrance to SMC was by way of a competitive examination.
 Following the accomplishment of this two-year programme (SMC 1 & SMC 2) of mainstream English education, they joined the other students for the final year of primary school: Standard VI.
 The last SMC intake was in January 1962.

+The headmaster Mr. Koe Ewe Teik, who was a vice-president of the Badminton Association of Malaya, was appointed in 1948 as one of the selectors of the Malayan team that went on to win the inaugural Thomas Cup in February 1949.

 GES expanded its student cohort by creating a secondary section.
 Mr. C. D. Westwood was appointed headmaster on 1 May 1949 and at the end of the year, the first batch of fourteen students sat for the Senior Cambridge Examinations.
 One of the school regulations imposed a student curfew, which stipulated that students are not to be sighted in the town centre after 8:00 PM on a school day.